 Many plant and animal species suddenly became extinct, marking the end of the Palaeozoic.
 They gave way to the Saurian Age, the Mesozoic.
 Seed plants began to develop, with a completely diploid life cycle.
 They fertilised each other and dispersed diploid seeds.

 The following appeared, successively:

-gymnosperms (families 16-18, inclusive, in Heukels' Flora: the conifers), angiosperms (families 19-119, inclusive)
+gymnosperms (families 16-18 in Heukels' Flora 1996: the conifers), angiosperms (families 19-119 in Heukels' Flora 1996: most of the flowering plants)

 monocotyledons (families 120 to 140, to which lilies and grasses belong)